-Primarily known for conveying a ‘sense of place’ through her still life painting, portraiture and drawing, Maryanne Wick is drawn to capturing tone, light and shadow in her work.
-She will intuitively make a connection to her surroundings, then quietly respond.
+As a visual artist, primarily known for her still life painting, portraiture, drawing and printmaking, Maryanne Wick will intuitively make a connection to her sense of place, then quietly respond.

-Since 2008, Wick has lectured in painting and drawing for the Public Programs Department at the National Art School (NAS) in Sydney.
-Graduating from NAS in 2001, Wick left the same year to live in South Korea and spent the next five years in North Asia, primarily in South Korea and China.
-She found the experience invaluable to her development as an artist.
-Immersed in North Asian art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
-It also allowed her to develop a respect for culture, history, tradition, symbolism and storytelling which continue to influence her work today.
+Wick has lectured in painting and drawing for the Public Programs Department at Sydney's National Art School (NAS), since 2008.
+Graduating from NAS in 2001, she left Sydney the same year to live and work as an artist in South Korea and China for five years.
+Immersed in North Asian art and culture, the opportunity to create, experiment and develop as an artist in this part of the world was invaluable.
+She explored traditional techniques, media and surface and learnt about culture, history and tradition.
+Symbolism, storytelling and the power of suggestion, important to Asian art, continue to influence her work today.

 In 2001, Wick was awarded the Minister’s Prize for painting, sponsored by the Minister for the Arts and Education, New South Wales.
 She won the 2015 Korea-Australia Art Foundation Prize for painting and has been twice highly commended in the Gallipoli Art Prize.
 Awarded artist residencies include the Bundanon Trust and Newington Armory in Australia, residencies in USA, Spain and Red Gate Gallery in Beijing (2001).
 In 2018, she was appointed resident artist by the Museo Municipal de Valdepeñas, in Castilla La-Mancha, Spain.

 The artist’s work is held in private and public collections, both in Australia and internationally.

 Lecturer, Public Programs Department, National Art School, Sydney (2008 - 2021)